Skip to content

 Click to show Macromolecule Types from Descriptions example problem

-Which one of the following types of macromolecules correspond to the macromolecule 'glycosidic linkage'.
+Which one of the following types of macromolecules correspond to the macromolecule 'disulfide bridges'.

 Types of Macromolecules Based on Examples